Some Unique Things About Panama

 30. Tornadoes never happen there.

-31. Panama is the only place in the world that I know of that allows its bus drivers to artistically decorate their buses with whatever they want to....sometimes the windows are all named with their favorite women's names, the backs of the buses are usually painted with the portrait of some famous actor or actress, and some display truly great artistic talent (others do not).
+31. Panama is the only place in the world that I know of that allows its bus drivers to artistically decorate their buses with whatever they want to...."The Diablo Rojos" is what they are called, and, sometimes the windows are all named with their favorite women's names, the backs of the buses are usually painted with the portrait of some famous actor or actress, and some display truly great artistic talent (others do not).
+This has just changed, because all of those "Diablo Rojo" buses were turned in and new larger buses were purchased.
+But if you were fortunate enough to ride one or to even see one in the recent past, you know what I mean.

 32. There are virtually no racial problems in Panama, since the population is so mixed, you might just have as a relative one of the main racial/ethnic groups there: American (meaning of the Americas) Indian, Black, White, Oriental, or Hindu.